 - 1. Addition of paragraph 5.5; 5.6; 5.7; - Paragraph 9.1 removed original and certified for B-BBEE as certificates as the codes do not make for such provision; - Addition of paragraph 9.9.2 to include certificates issued by the Companies and Intellectual Property Commission; - 4.
 Addition of paragraph 14.22; 14.23 and 14.24; and - 5.
 Addition of paragraph 20.1.16 and 20.1.17 - 6.
-Removed Paragraph 9.6; 9.7 and 9.8 - 7.
+Removed Paragraph 9.6;9.7 and 9.8 which states that If an institution is already in possession of a valid and original or certified copy of a tenderer's B-BBEE Status Level Verification Certificate that was obtained for the purpose of establishing the database of possible suppliers for price quotations or that was submitted together with another tender, it is not necessary to obtain a new B-BBEE Status Level Verification Certificate each time a tender is submitted from the specific tenderer. - 7.
+Such a certificate may be used to substantiate B-BBEE rating claims provided that the closing date of the tender falls within the expiry date of the certificate that is in the institution's possession. - Each time this provision is applied, cross-reference must be made to the B-BBEE Status Level Verification Certificate already in possession for audit purposes. - 9.
 Addition of local content e-mail address in paragraph 13.2.6.